William Twomey, 1843-1927

-'A great political force' is one way in which Bill was described as he was involved in securing the seats of two of the members in Parliament.
+- 'A great political force' is one way in which William was described as he was involved in securing the seats of two of the members in Parliament.

-William was also known as an honourable gentleman whose word was his bond.
+- William was also known as an honorable gentleman whose word was his bond.

 Kate was the oldest child of William and Ada Twomey.
 Kate received her school certificate at the Sacred Heart Convent School at Tumut in 1916.
 Kate was at Monte St Angelo, North Sydney and Hereford House for 12 months.
 Here first school was Narraborough Sunnymead School at Temora.
 When Kate left the school, her sister Julia was appointed.

 Kate worked as a teacher at the primary school in Culcairn.
 She boarded with the Thompson famiy.
 Patrick Heffernan married KateTwomey in 1934.

 Kate was the kind of person who could talk to anyone.
 In 1958, Pam and Dorothy Twomey travelled to Sydney with Stella Clout and stayed at Legion House.
 Mag and Kate were staying there at the same time.
 The five used to have lunch at Louisson's restaurant in Castlereagh Street.
 Kate used to talk to the waitress and it turned out that Mr Louisson, (the propritor) had a daughter-in-law who was the matron of Culcairn hospital.
 He asked Kate if she would take a doll back to Culcairn for his granddaughter, and she did!